 No Matter Our Cause, It’s a Lost Cause Unless We Reduce Our Population.

 If families had one child to none, human population would fall from 7.6 billion to 1 billion in 100 years.
-The ideal population of the America’s may be its pre-Columbian level of about 100 million.
+The ideal population of the America’s may be its pre-Columbian level of about 100 million or reduced by about 100x from today.

 With One-Child Families, Population Drops From 7.6 to 1 Billion in 100 Years.